F-16 Power Supply

 61--POWER SUPPLY

-The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of 15 units of a power supply, identified by NSN 6130016413779.
-This solicitation is a Total Small Business Set-Aside, and the items must conform to specific source-controlled drawings and military specifications.
-The power supplies are critical for electric wire and power distribution equipment, underscoring their importance in military operations.
-Interested vendors must submit their quotes electronically, and any inquiries should be directed to the buyer via email at DibbsBSM@dla.mil, with the solicitation available on the DLA's website.
+The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of 24 units of a power supply, identified by NSN 6130015858328.
+This solicitation may lead to an Indefinite Delivery Contract (IDC) with a term of one year or until the total orders reach $350,000, with an estimated nine orders per year and a guaranteed minimum of three units.
+The power supplies are critical for electric wire and power distribution equipment, and items will be shipped to various DLA depots both within the continental United States and overseas.
+Interested vendors, particularly Women-Owned Small Businesses, must submit their quotes electronically, and any inquiries should be directed to DibbsBSM@dla.mil.